 We introduced Bayesian network library pebl, reviewed it's implemented tools and made several suggestions on how to work with pebl.
-Experiments show that it works much better than a man's eye.
+Experiments show that for two variables dependency detection it works much better than a man's eye.
 With the use of parallel calculations Bayesian networks structure-learners can be a powerful dependency detection tool.